bradyhanna12/Mindful-Task-Microservice/README.md

 This example will generate 8 passive mindful tasks and write them back to pipe.txt.

-Here's an example in C++ on how to request data:
+Here's an example in C++ on how to request data (this example is reading a text file assuming the previous example write of ("8", "previous") was in the file:
 ![image](https://github.com/user-attachments/assets/ef0f2d43-25f9-463c-9b2a-81be98ca5683)

 To receive the data from the microservice, your program must read pipe.txt once it has been written to.